Careers360 Logo

 f(x)=cosx1+sinx

-Now, As we know the derivative of any function
+Now, as we know, the derivative of any function

 d(cosx1+sinx)dx=(1+sinx)d(dcosxdx)cosx(d(1+sinx)dx)(1+sinx)2

-Hence, The derivative of f(x) is
+Hence, thee derivative of f(x) is

 d(cosx1+sinx)dx=(1+sinx)(sinx)cosx(cosx)(1+sinx)2